jalextowle/intro-to-solidity/projects/Introduction to Solidity/1.0.0/Constants/details.md

 Ethereum tracks even more decimals and would have a **decimals** value of **18**.

 Most ERC20 tokens follow Ethereum's convention and use a **decimals** field of 18.
-This is what we will use in this lesson.
+You can choose whatever you'd like in this lesson.

+This field is a `uint8` in the ERC20 standard because a `uint8` is big enough to handle any number of decimals in a `uint256`.
+Think of it like this:

+Every number of digits represents one extra bit in the total amount of tokens.
+There are only `256` bits in a `uint256` number, so a `uint8` number is more than large enough to accomodate the number of digits in a `uint256` number.

 ## Strings
 The task for this stage requires that two **string** variables are added to the smart contract.
 This type exists in most statically-typed languages, and it represents a "string of characters."
 To be a bit more precise, a string is a sequence of encoded characters.
 In most languages, strings are represented by putting quotation marks around the "string of characters" that are supposed to be in the string.